 - Move from annual tax returns to quarterly digital updates

-Currently, CIS returns are already submitted digitally, but MTD for ITSA introduces extra digital reporting requirements specifically for CIS subcontractors.
+Currently, CIS returns are already submitted digitally, but MTD for introduces extra digital reporting requirements specifically for CIS subcontractors.

 MTD Deadlines for Subcontractors